Quasiparticle cooling algorithms for quantum many-body state preparation: Discussion and outlook

 The quasiparticle cooling algorithm is a promising alternative to existing state-preparation methods, including variational unitary circuits~\cite{cerezo2021variational, TILLY2022PR, fedorov2022vqe}, thanks to a degree of robustness with respect to noise it offers, as well as its generality.
 First, dissipation removes excitations created by noise, and the steady state is independent of the initial state and the history of errors.
-Second, our study of non-integrable TFIM suggests that the cooling approach may be suitable for preparing a broad class of correlated states in non-integrable systems.
-We note that the cooling algorithm requires the ability to engineer a local coupling operator which has a non-zero overlap with quasiparticle operators.
-Developing strategies to identify efficient auxiliary-system coupling for models of quantum magnetism, in particular in 2d, is an important direction for future research.
+Second, our results for the non-integrable models studied here suggest that dissipative cooling should be suitable for preparing a broad class of correlated states, not restricted to integrable systems.
+Further, we note that the dissipative protocol can be adapted to complement existing state-preparation methods, for example by using the output of variational algorithms for the protocol initial state, or to aid in avoiding local minima in the variational landscape \cite{chen2024local}.

-Despite the generality of this approach, we expect certain states will yet prove hard to prepare.
-One reason is that preparing ground states with high fidelity in general would allow one to solve QMA-complete problems~\cite{kempe2006complexity}, which would contradict a widely believed conjecture that QMA-complete problems cannot be solved efficiently on quantum computers.
-Still, we do not expect the extreme hard cases to arise in the absence of spin-glass order.
-In this context, it is therefore important to understand which phases of matter can be prepared by the quasiparticle cooling and other dissipative algorithms.
+One area where we expect our cooling protocol to prove instrumental is in the study of 2d correlated systems: the ground states of such systems are challenging to probe numerically, but should be amenable to state preparation on quantum devices.
+The study of the Heisenberg ladder (a quasi-1d system) carried out in Section \ref{Sec:Non-Integrable} suggests that the cooling protocol will remain effective also in 2d, in particular for the cases where the system's excitations can be adiabatically connected to local operators.
+It will be interesting to understand the advantages or limitations of dissipative cooling for these systems.